TheOdinProject/curriculum/advanced_html_css/responsive_design/responsive_images.md

 ### Lesson overview

+This section contains a general overview of topics that you will learn in this lesson.

 - You'll learn how to make your images behave properly when resizing them with CSS.
 - You'll learn how to serve up different images based on screen size.